Nlea/Camunda-Robotframework-Workshop/Solutions/02/README.md

 # Solution Exercise 2
+You can use the 02.bpmn file in the folder and deploy it to your running Camunda instance.
+It includes all the added things from exercise 2.

 ## Process Model
  From the description we can model a simple bpmn diagramm containing 4 tasks.
 We will talk about the task types in the next section.